accordproject/lab-concerto-graph/README.md

 - NEO4J_USER: <optional> defaults to `neo4j`

 ### Text Embeddings
 - OPENAI_API_KEY: <optional> the OpenAI API key.
-If not set embeddings are not computed and written to the agreement graph and similarity search is not possible.
+If not set embeddings are not computed and written to the agreement graph and similarity search, natural language to Cypher generation ("chat with data") is not possible.